Banyango/gornament/Readme.md

 `<link rel="import" href="/path/to/imports/stuff.html">` has been deprecated in Chrome and not implemented in Firefox.

-I wanted a simple way to bundle up all my WebComponents and place them into my html without having to resort to ES6 or otherwise (Doing really simple pure html pages for clients and I don't want to spin up all that npm stuff).
+I wanted a simple way to bundle up all my WebComponents and place them into my html without having to resort to Webpack or otherwise.
 So I wrote this little command line tool.

 Hopefully someone else finds it handy.